 NOTE – Definition of dBc from Recommendation ITU-R SM.329-10: Decibels relative to the un-modulated carrier power of the emission.
 In the cases which do not have a carrier, for example in some digital modulation schemes where the carrier is not accessible for measurement, the reference level equivalent to dBc is decibels relative to the mean power P.

-2.2 Spectrum emission mask for equipment operating in the band 2 500-2 690 MHz
+2.3 Spectrum emission mask for TDD equipment operating in the band 2 500-2 690 MHz (BCG 3.A)

 The spectrum emission mask of base stations applies to frequency offsets between 2.5 MHz and 12.5 MHz away from the base station centre frequency for the 5 MHz carrier and between 5 MHz and 25 MHz away from the base station centre frequency for the 10 MHz carrier. f is defined as the frequency offset in MHz from the channel centre frequency.